laravel-streams/streams-core/docs/fields.md

 ## Introduction

 Fields represent the type and characteristics of your stream data.
-For example a "name" field would likely be a **string** field **type**.
+For example a "name" field would likely be a **string** field type.

 Fields are strictly concerned with data.
 Please see the [UI package](../ui/introduction) for configuring field [inputs](../ui/inputs).